fightforthefuture/votebot-www/app/index.md

   like state ID numbers and birthdays are deleted immediately after you're successfully registered to vote.
-HelloVote was created by [Fight for the Future](https://www.fightforthefuture.org), a nonprofit civil rights advocacy group.
+HelloVote was created by [Fight for the Future](https://www.fightforthefuture.org), a nonprofit civil liberties advocacy group.
 We take your privacy seriously and we would never do anything shady with your personal information.

   **[For more information, see our Privacy Policy.](https://www.fightforthefuture.org/privacy)**